 Yes, yes, and yes.
 Please consult NCCIH’s policy on Study Accrual and Retention for Human Subject Research for details.
 This policy provides transparency on how NCCIH will carry out its oversight responsibilities.

-19. I want to apply for funding to further analyze an existing clinical trial database to address questions that are beyond those addressed in the planned primary analyses of the trial.
-Should I use the parent R01 FOA?
+17. I want to apply for funding to further analyze an existing clinical trial database to address questions that are beyond those addressed in the planned primary analyses of the trial.
+Could I use the parent R01 FOA?
+Which one?

-20. I want to apply for funding to conduct a prospective observational study of patients being treated in real-life practice settings.
-Should I use the parent R01 FOA?
+18. I want to apply for funding to conduct a prospective observational study of patients being treated in real-life practice settings.
+Could I use the parent R01 FOA?
+Which one?

-After May 8, 2017 (NOT-AT-17-006), NCCIH will no longer accept most clinical trial applications via the Parent R01 (PA-16-160).
-If your R01 was funded under the Parent R01 FOA, NCCIH will not accept your renewal application via this FOA.
+As stated in NOT-AT-19-011, NCCIH no longer accepts most clinical trial applications via the Parent R01 Clinical Trial Required FOA (PA-19-055).
+If your R01 was funded under the Parent R01 FOA, NCCIH will not accept your renewal application via this FOA if it contains a clinical trial.
 The CSR might be able to find another IC at NIH to accept it, but if other ICs won’t accept it because it doesn’t align with their missions, the application will be withdrawn without review.